garywill/autoReferer/README.md

 **Notice**: Due to browser bug on javascript `document.referrer` on **Firefox** 69+ ([1601496](https://bugzilla.mozilla.org/show_bug.cgi?id=1601496), [1601743](https://bugzilla.mozilla.org/show_bug.cgi?id=1601743)) (also on **Chrome**), using a regular referer controlling addon you can get 70% of expected protection until they fix that bug.

 So, **we've implemented a workaround to improve protection to 85%.
-Please enable workaround in addon settings** (Firefox only currently).
+Please enable workaround in addon settings** .

 ## Referer Policy of this Addon